 The order of my vocal warm-up

 With the above exercises, it's best to stand. but if you must sit, have both feet on the floor and sit up straight.
-Make sure you’re not tense.
+Make sure you're not tense.
 If you sit, the torso should be straight but relaxed.